calnix/stakingPro/Documentation/ContractExplanations.md

 Nested call within stakingPro so that we do not have to make 2 independent txns to setup distribution; reducing human error.

 **The rewardsVault must be set before any distributions can be created**

+- Via `pool.setRewardsVault(address(rewardsVault));`
-- If this address has not been set, distributions cannot be created, as the nested call to rewardsVault will revert.
+- If not, distributions cannot be created, as the nested call to rewardsVault will revert.
 - Address cannot be set to a zero address.
 - If RewardsVault contract is paused, distributions cannot be created or ended, rewards cannot be claimed. [revert]

-## 2. Deposit tokens
+## 2. Deposit tokens [Financing a distribution]

 ### Local token

-- token exists on the same chain as the stakingPro
+- Token exists on the same chain as the StakingPro
-- MONEY_MANAGER to call deposit() on rewardsVault
+- Address with `MONEY_MANAGER` role to call `deposit()` on rewardsVault
 - `deposit(uint256 distributionId, uint256 amount, address from) onlyRole(MONEY_MANAGER_ROLE) external`

 ### Remote token

-- token exists on a different chain as the stakingPro
+- Token exists on a different chain as the StakingPro
-- MONEY_MANAGER to call deposit() on evmVault, which exists on the remote chain
+- `MONEY_MANAGER` to call `deposit()` on EvmVault, which exists on the remote chain
 - `deposit(address token, uint256 amount, address from, uint256 distributionId) external payable onlyOwner`
-- this is a LZ enabled fn, so it is payable
+- This is a LayerZero enabled function, so it is payable
-- will fire off a xchain message to the home chain, to update rewardsVault
+- Will fire off a cross-chain message to the home chain, to update rewardsVault
 - `totalDeposited` is incremented on rewardsVault

 ## 3. Withdraw tokens